v.9-29-21

 • A player is considered tackled when at least one flag is removed from the ball carrier’s belt.

-• No chucking is allowed (no contact on receivers by defense on passing plays).
-If receiver blocks on a passing play, Offensive Pass Interference, if illegal contact by defense 10 yards & repeat the down.
+• No chucking is allowed (no contact by any player).
+If the receiver blocks on a passing play, Offensive Pass Interference, if illegal contact by the defense 10 yards & repeat the down.

-• Tackling is strictly prohibited (UNR – auto first & warning).
+• Tackling is strictly prohibited (UNR – auto first & 10 yards & warning).

 OVERTIME

-• 10-yard penalties: Illegal contact (chuck/hold/flag guard), illegal participation, off holding, DE flagging/early flag removal (from end of run & RTD), ball stripping (spot of strip & RTD), hold of runner (from end of run & RTD), tackle (pull down) of runner (end of run & RTD), Note: if in the judgment of referee, a TD was prevented, the ref can award a TD if there is no other defender in the area between ball carrier & goal line or is the proximity of the GL.
-Baggy shorts being grabbed doesn’t automatically result in holding, use discretion (unless they grab & hold up runner or grab shirt up high away from Belt).
+• 10-yard penalties: Flag Guard/Stiff Arm spot foul & LOD, Illegal contact (Chuck/Hold), illegal participation, off holding, Block in the Back, DE flagging/early flag removal (from end of run & RTD), Ball stripping and of Hold of Runner (from end of run & RTD possible TD can be awarded) Note: if in the judgment of referee, a TD was prevented, the ref can award a TD if there is no other defender in the area between ball carrier & goal line or is the proximity of the GL.
+Baggy shorts being grabbed doesn’t automatically result in holding, use discretion (unless they grab & hold up the runner or grab the shirt up high away from the runner’s Flags).

-• 15-yard penalties: illegal blocks, illegally tied flag belt, unsportsmanlike conduct.
+• 10-yard penalties: Illegal blocks (cut/chop/leaving feet), illegally tied flag belt, unsportsmanlike conduct.

-• 15-yard penalties resulting in automatic first down (Auto 1st) or loss of down (LOD):
+• 10-yard penalties resulting in automatic first down (Auto 1st) or loss of down (LOD):

-Personal fouls/UNR of any kind, i.e., barreling a player over, rough tackle/flag pull, pushing ball carrier out of bounds not going for flag, contacting potential receiver (breaking up pass), fighting of any kind whether there is contact or not (possible ejection from tournament).
+Personal fouls/UNR of any kind, i.e., barreling a player over, rough tackle/flag pull, pushing ball carrier out of bounds not going for flag, possible TD can be awarded contacting potential receiver (breaking up pass), fighting of any kind whether there is contact or not (possible ejection from the tournament).

-Roughing the passer (15 yds. tacked onto the end of play or from previous spot if incomplete),
+Roughing the passer (10 yds. tacked onto the end of play or from the previous spot if incomplete),

 Defensive Pass Interference – spot foul, auto 1st / or if in end zone ball placed at one-yard line auto 1st.
 Offensive pass interference – previous spot & LOD.